owntech-foundation/PinMaker/README.md

 install the dependencies with `python3 -m pip install -r requirements.txt`

 ### Install the font
-Download the recommanded font right here ```https://fonts.google.com/specimen/Inconsolata```
+Download the recommended font right here ```https://fonts.google.com/specimen/Inconsolata```

-### Adding inkscape to your path (Opionnal)
+### Adding Inkscape to your path (Optional)
-If you work on mac, chances are high that your Inkscape is not in your path.
+If you work on Mac, chances are high that your Inkscape is not in your path.

 on **mac**
 ```export PATH=$PATH:/Applications/Inkscape.app/Contents/MacOS/```